 Lenovo’s X1 wins mostly because it’s more comfortable on your lap.
 Microsoft’s adjustable hinge needs a flat surface to be stable.
 That can be a problem if you want to mash the keys while reclining on your sofa to enjoy an episode of Deep Space Nine.
 Microsoft contends this issue isn’t a big deal because laptops are actually used on a tablet or desk the majority of the time, and for the most part, that’s true.
 But it can be annoying – even damaging, as a shift in posture can send the unsteady Pro 4 tumbling off your lap and onto the floor.

 The pen, too, has been improved.
 It has four times the sensitivity of that which shipped with the Surface Pro 3.
 It also includes a “real” eraser that works just like you’d expect it to.
 While the older model looked as if it had one, it in fact used a button, a design that went against decades of muscle memory.

 These changes are a big upgrade – the eraser, especially.
 Microsoft’s software has continued to mature, as well, so pen input works far more smoothly than it did with the original Surface.
 Now, for the first time since its launch, using a stylus doesn’t feel like a constant hassle.
 It’s handy and, when using the Surface Pro 4 as a tablet, often preferable to the virtual keyboard.

-When you’re not using the pen it can be stowed magnetically on either flank of the Surface Pro 4.
-I’m still not happy with the security of this approach, as the pen is a bit too easy to knock off.
-I can imagine plenty of disasters involving errant limbs that send the pen flying into drinks, sewer grates, or food processors.
+When you’re not using the pen, it can be stowed magnetically on either flank of the Surface Pro 4.
+We’re still not happy with the security of this approach, as the pen is a bit too easy to knock off.
+We can imagine plenty of disasters involving errant limbs that send the pen flying into drinks, sewer grates, or food processors.
 The pen can be clipped in the Type Cover when it’s closed, instead, and that’s the more secure option.